 4. Bill Terry, Number 3, first base, 1923-36.
-Supposedly, Memphis Bill was playing for the Toledo Mud Hens of the American Association, when John McGraw was impressed by him and said, “How’d you like to play for the New York Giants?”
-Terry said, “For how much?”
-Shocked by the young man’s audacity, McGraw kept the offer.
+Supposedly, Memphis Bill was playing for the Toledo Mud Hens of the American Association, when John McGraw was impressed by him and said, "How'd you like to play for the New York Giants?"
+Terry said, "For how much?"
+Shocked by the young man's audacity, McGraw nonetheless kept the offer.

 Good choice, since Terry batted .341 lifetime, including .401 in 1930, making him still the last National Leaguer to bat .400 in a season.
 Helped the Giants win the 1923 and '24 Pennants and the '33 Series.
 His number was retired, and he's in the Hall of Fame.
 When McGraw retired in 1932, Terry was named player-manager, and managed them to Pennants in '33, '36 and '37.

 3. Carl Hubbell, Number 11, pitcher, 1928-43.
-The first National Leaguer to have his number retired, King Carl won 253 games, including 24 straight over late 1936 and early ’37 – making his other nickname, the Meal Ticket, easily understandable.
-Led the Giants’ staff to the ’33 title and the ’36 and ’37 Pennants, and is still best known for the ’34 All-Star Game at the Polo Grounds, where he struck out 5 straight fellow future members of the Hall of Fame: Babe Ruth, Lou Gehrig, Jimmie Foxx, Al Simmons and Joe Cronin.
+The 1st National Leaguer to have his number retired, King Carl won 253 games, including 24 straight over late 1936 and early '37 – making his other nickname, the Meal Ticket, easily understandable.
+He led the Giants' staff to the '33 title and the '36 and '37 Pennants, and is still best known for the '34 All-Star Game at the Polo Grounds, where he struck out 5 straight fellow future members of the Hall of Fame: Babe Ruth, Lou Gehrig, Jimmie Foxx, Al Simmons and Joe Cronin.

 Although Christy Mathewson threw the pitch first (calling it the "fadeaway"), Hubbell made his name (and, eventually, a twisted wreck of his left arm) by throwing the "reverse curveball" or "screwball."
 But, unlike the later New York pitcher who threw the pitch, Tug McGraw of the Mets, he was no screwball above the neck: He was one of those intellectual pitchers such as later New York National League hurlers Carl Erskine, Sandy Koufax, Tom Seaver, Ron Darling and Orel Hershiser.
 At a time when the best righthanded pitchers in the world were Dizzy Dean and Satchel Paige, the best lefties were Lefty Grove and Hubbell.